crond-jaist/iotrain-sim/content_guide.md

 Once the new training content files are created and added into the training database directory, they need to be registered with IoTrain-Sim, so that they are displayed in its user interface.
-To do this update the file `code/content.py` by adding entries to it as needed using the Python initialization syntax for the 'OrderedDict' type of dictionary objects, as illustrated in the file.
+To do this, update the file `code/content.py` by adding entries to it as needed using the Python initialization syntax for the 'OrderedDict' type of dictionary objects, as illustrated in the file.